crosscode-nl/goiterators/README.md

 I was wondering if Go would now allow us to write a good type safe iterator framework.

-Next thing I wanted to test is the Gherkin/Cucumber BDD test framework [Godog](https://github.com/cucumber/godog).
+I also wanted to evaluate the Gherkin/Cucumber BDD test framework [Godog](https://github.com/cucumber/godog).

+## Usage

+Please take a look at the examples in [iterators_test.go](iterators_test.go).

-## Conclusion
+## Conclusions

 ### Generics

-Go does not support Generics well enough to allow for an intuitive framework.
+Go does not support Generics well enough to allow me to design an intuitive framework.

    * Go does not allow for Generic methods.
 These are required for chaining the operations like:
      ```go